Can I get life insurance with a septal defects?

 - Small, asymptomatic typically non-rated

-- Moderate and large is typically postoponed until after age 25, then rated Table E. ( We will discuss below what the particualar table ratings indicate)
+- Moderate and large is typically postponed until after age 25, then rated Table E. ( We will discuss below what the particular table ratings indicate)

 - Ostium primum, unoperated is typically a declination